PujaMishra10/testrepo/README.md

 # testrepo
-Its a amarkdown file in thr repository.
+Its a markdown file in thr repository.